zomars/lab/content/posts/2021/optimize-gh-actions-with-cache/optimize-gh-actions-with-cache.md

-Even though verifying GitHub action workflow locally is not possible and working on it requires trial-and-error iterations there is an `ACTIONS_RUNNER_DEBUG` [environment flag](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) which makes it a little easier and less frustrating.
+Even though verifying GitHub action workflow locally is not possible and working on it requires trial-and-error iterations there is an `ACTIONS_RUNNER_DEBUG` [environment flag](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) which makes this process a little easier.

-In relation to caching debugging flag helps us to see what keys are used for the exact and/or partial match and what kind of cache hit (if any) happened during the workflow run.
+In relation to caching, debugging flag helps us to see what _keys_ are used for the exact and/or partial match and what kind of cache hit (if any) happened during the workflow run.

 ### Dependency Cache vs Artifacts